 Please take a moment to enjoy the video below.
 Note the layout of our kitchen, serving style, seating arrangements, joy and Holy Chaos of our community meals.
 If you’re interested in becoming a Downtown Welcome Table partner, keep reading.

 Find a complete list of FAQ regarding our restaurant partnership program here.

-We recognize the level of dedication and generosity it takes to be a Downtown Welcome Table partner.
-Some restaurants ‘team up’ so as to help spread the joyful weight of producing such a large-scale meal.
+We recognize that this is a big undertaking.
+Some restaurants ‘team up’ to share the joyful weight of producing such a large-scale meal.

-If the requirements of the Welcome Table meal simply do not work for your establishment, please note these additional ways of sharing Grace through food at Haywood Street.
+If the Welcome Table meal is not the right fit for your team, please note these additional opportunities to love on the community through food at Haywood Street.

 Prepare a meal for Haywood Street Respite:

 Haywood Street Respite is a safe place for unhoused Friends to rest and recover from acute illness or injury on a short-term basis.
 Every evening, dinner is shared ‘family-style’ around the kitchen table.
 On Saturdays, we invite Friends that have stayed in Respite before to come back and enjoy lunch with the community — we call these lunches “covenant meals” because their intention is to provide a direct connection back to the supportive community of Haywood Street..
 Our meal train format allows for easy sign-up.

 - The nightly meal should be delivered between around 5 pm.
 Please bring enough for 15 people.
 Click here to sign up to bring dinner for Respite.

 - The Saturday covenant meal should be delivered by noon.
 Please bring enough for 25 people.
 Click here to sign up to bring a Saturday covenant meal.
 (DURING COVID, COVENANT MEAL IS ON PAUSE)

 For more information, contact Hannah at firstname.lastname@example.org.